dlion/LEFW/README.md

 ================================
 I need to save my links every fuckin' where, every day.

-If I'm at university or if I'm at work and I need to save important, funny, interesting or temporary links I have a place to do it.
+If I'm at university or if I'm at work and I need to save important, funny, interesting or temporary links _have a place to do it_.

-LEFW it's a simple website to save links.
+*LEFW* it's a _simple_ website to _save links_.

 Ho can I do with this shit ?
 ----------------------------